Florida Health Insurance: 2023 Coverage Guide

 Florida Affordable Healthcare InsuranceAre you buying your own insurance this year?
 Many people opt to buy their own healthcare coverage for various reasons.
 As a resident of Florida, you have many options for health care coverage, and we want to help.
 But first things first.
-You’ll want to enroll in a new health plan during open enrollment (it runs until August 15th and begins again in November), unless you have a qualifying event that allows you to buy health insurance at any time.
+You’ll want to enroll in a new health plan during open enrollment, unless you have a qualifying event that allows you to buy health insurance at any time.

 When Is Open Enrollment in Florida?